Comparing WooCommerce and Shopify is not easy. But do you know the trickiest part? Its the WooCommerce vs Shopify cost comparison!

 So, the cost of getting started in Shopify with a basic store is around $29 / month.

 On the other hand, WooCommerce and WordPress are both open source software, which means they are free to use.
 However, to get started with WooCommerce, you first need to do the following: purchase hosting account, get domain name, and purchase SSL certificate.
-A SSL certificate is not a hard requirement but highly recommended; not all but many payment processing options don’t work without one.
+A SSL certificate is not a hard requirement but highly recommended; many payment processing options don’t work without one.

 Hosting can start as cheap as a couple dollars to around $30 per month on premium, managed hosting services like Pantheon.
 Domain name can cost around $7 – 12 per year while SSL certificates can cost around $70.
 Hence, the starting costs of WooCommerce can be pretty much the same as the Basic Shopify plan.